KEEP MERSEA TIDY (UPDATED FEBRUARY 2018)

 The light, installed along the Strood, will come on automatically when the water floods over the road and covers the sensor on the lighting column.

 The light will help illuminate flood depth markers and help drivers judge whether the road is safe to cross.

 The Strood is the only road on and off Mersea Island, but at particularly high tides it is covered by seawater.
 Drivers may misjudge the water depth and so get stuck in the water, sometimes requiring rescue by the emergency services.

 The depth markers will help drivers judge the deeper floods, but shallower flooding can be difficult to see at night.

-Although the warning system has been in place for a few months now, West Mersea Town Council are still getting queries about its use and benefit, so we hope this information is of interest to you.
+Although the warning system has been in place for a while now, West Mersea Town Council are still getting queries about its use and benefit, so we hope this information is of interest to you.

 We are aware that the light hasn't worked properly for some time and in response to the enquiries made to this office we have been regularly requesting information about this.